What Do Gem and Diamond Worker Do?

-A Day in the Life of a Gem & Diamond Worker
+Daily Life Of a Gem & Diamond Worker

-What a Gem & Diamond Worker Should Know
+What Every Gem & Diamond Worker Should Know

 Gem and Diamond Workers state the following job skills are important in their day-to-day work.